dzbeck/multiscanner/docs/install.rst

 Parameters of Analysis Modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Analysis modules with additional parameters (or notes for installation) are given below in alphabetical order.
-See `Analysis Modules <use/use-analysis-mods.md>`_ for a list of all current analysis modules.
+See :ref:`analysis-modules` for a list of all current analysis modules.

 **[Cuckoo]** - This module submits a file to a Cuckoo Sandbox cluster for analysis